Adeeshwar-Jain/flink-facialStreamsAnalysis/README.md

 4. Select the checkmark against uploaded jar and add Entry class name(name of class to run) and the other necessary parameters.
 5. Click Submit to run the class.

-#Note:-
+# Note:-
-#For Saving data in DB:-
+# For Saving data in DB:-
 	run MetrixAnalysis class

-#For seeing saved data of current date based on different parameters
+# For seeing saved data of current date based on different parameters
 	run OnFlyParamBasedAnalysis class

-#EXAMPLE STREAMS:-
+# EXAMPLE STREAMS:-

-#Live stream:-
+# Live Stream:-

 1. {
 	  "version" : "2",